PT-BlackBox/BlackBox-CI-CD-script/README.md

                                   generated.
 Specifies file localization for
                                   report in --report-dir.
   --results-only                  Only get results of specified site.
 Last
                                   scan results by default.
-Use --scan-id
+Use --scan-uuid
                                   option to get results of specific scan.
-  --scan-id INTEGER RANGE         Set the scan ID to get the results.
+  --scan-uuid, --scan-id TEXT     Set the scan UUID to get the results.
 Can be
-                                  used without --results-only option.  [x>=1] --auth-data FILENAME            Set path to file with authentication data.
+                                  used without --results-only option.
+  --auth-data FILENAME            Set path to file with authentication data.
                                   If this option is used, a new authentication profile with the data provided will be